-Creality 3D Printers are notorious for a warped heated bed.
+Creality 3D Printers are notorious for having a warped heated bed.
 The Ender 3 and 5 series have it the worst, with seemingly zero quality control on what reaches the customers.
-This glaring defect has made purchasing aftermarket glass almost a necessity, a band-aid fix to cover up the underlying problems.
-With flatness tolerances ranging anywhere from +/- 0.3mm to an upwards of 1.0mm, it’s no surprise that many of them are practically unusable.
+Purchasing a glass plate has become almost a necessity, a band-aid fix to cover up underlying surface problems.
+With flatness tolerances ranging anywhere from +/- 0.3mm to an upwards of 1.0mm, it’s no surprise that many of these beds are practically unusable.

 To address this, we’ll look at how to install the Gulfcoast Robotics Heated Bed Kit.
 It’s equipped with a precision CNC milled aluminum build plate, powerful 24V silicone heater, and all the conveniences to make it a simple drop-in upgrade.